corkyuy/my_notes/notes/bigdata.md

 |reducers receive keys in | sorted order | arbitrarily ordered|
 |reducers can change output key| not allowed | can emit arbitrary number of out key-value pairs|

+### Restrictions

+* be careful about using external resource ( multiple mappers/reducers may be contending for those resources )

+### Side effects

+* It can have side-effects such as writing files to distributed file system

+### Special cases

+1. MapReduce can contain no reducers
+1. MapReduce is not possible without mapper
+1. Identify function
+1. Running Id